Marciano Aziz

-Marciano Aziz (born 13 July 2001) is a Belgian professional footballer who plays as a midfielder for Icelandic Besta deild karla club HK Kópavogur.
+Marciano Aziz (born 13 July 2001) is a Belgian professional footballer who plays as a midfielder for Icelandic 2. deild karla club Grótta.

 Club career

 Eupen

 A youth product of Eupen since the age of 5, Aziz signed his first professional contract with the club on 18 March 2020.
 He made his professional debut with Eupen in a 4–0 Belgian First Division A loss to Club Brugge on 16 August 2020, coming on as a substitute in the 77th minute for Knowledge Musona.

 MVV (loan)

 On 30 July 2021, he joined MVV in the Netherlands on loan.

 Afturelding (loan)

 On 7 July 2022, Aziz was loaned to Afturelding in Iceland until 30 September 2022.

-HK Kópavogur
+HK and Grótta

-On 13 January 2023, Aziz signed a two-year contract with newly promoted Icelandic Besta deild karla club HK Kópavogur.
+On 13 January 2023, Aziz signed a two-year contract with newly promoted Icelandic Besta deild karla club HK.

+In March 2025, Aziz signed with recently relegated 2. deild karla club Grótta.